rahsuri/Delta-Debugging/README.md

 <pre>$ python3 delta-libpng.py x</pre>
 Where x is any value from 0-1638.
 This x value represents how many files we want to input into our program.
 <br>
 Warning: This could take multiple hours to run depending on your computing environment!
+Run a low number to make sure this does not happen.